PXL-WebExpert-2018/CH3-voorbeeld1/README.md

-# Ch3Voorbeeld1
+# Ch3 Voorbeeld1

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
+This example shows you a custom made login component with basic databinding and eventbinding.
+Run `npm install` before running this application.

 ## Development server